magento/merchdocs/src/customers/account-dashboard-quotes-negotiate.md

 1. Do one of the following:

-   -  If you are already logged in to your account,  link in the email.
+   -  If you are already logged in to your account, click the link in the email.
    -  Log in to your account.

 1. In the account sidebar, choose **My Quotes**.